microsoft/service-fabric-explorer/README.md

 npm start
 ```

+> [!NOTE]
+> SFX-Proxy is a local dev tool to forward cluster requests for testing purposes.
+It should not be hosted as a public server.

 There are 2 optional flags
 -r which would record every request to a folder(by default called playbackRecordings) and overwriting if the same request is made again
 -p every request will be checked for a saved response and if one exists get served instead